Birtavarre

-The 0.37 km2 village has a population (2017) of 214 which gives the village a population density of 624 PD/km2.
+The 0.37 km2 village has a population (2023) of 231 and a population density of 624 PD/km2.

 Birtavarre is located along European route E6 about 18.3 km southeast of the municipal centre of Olderdalen (on the north side of the fjord) and about 12.5 km southeast of Samuelsberg and Manndalen (on the south side of the fjord).
 Birtavarre Chapel is also located in the village.

 Name

-Birtavarre is a former mining town with smelters in Ankerlia that are preserved by the Nord-Troms Museum.
+Birtavarre is an old mining town with smelters in Ankerlia that are preserved by the Nord-Troms Museum.
 It was during the mining period that the village adopted the name Birtavarre.
 Up until that time the area had been called Kåfjordbotn, meaning the end of the Kåfjorden.
-Since there was also mining in Kåfjord in the nearby Alta Municipality, many workers ended up in the wrong Kåfjord.
+Since there was also mining in the village of Kåfjord in the nearby Alta Municipality, many workers ended up in the wrong Kåfjord.
 The name was changed simply for the practical reason of avoiding confusion.
-The Sámi name for the place, Gáivuonbahta, is translated from the old name Kåfjordbotn.
-The present name for the village comes from the nearby mountain Pirttivaara which is a Kven language name.
+The present name for the village comes from the nearby mountain Pirttivaara which derives from an old Kven language name.